What to do in the Garden in January

 Sowing Early Seeds

-It is possible to sow some early seeds in January.
-Often gardeners are bursting with enthusiasm to start sowing.
-Tempting it is, but there can be problems.
-Firstly, if you germinate early in the year, you need somewhere for all those young seedlings to grow on.
+Bear in mind everything you germinate early in the year, those young seedlings to grow on in the warm somewhere.
 The young plants cannot go outside, potentially for several months, which means you need plenty of space to grow the seedlings under glass to protect them.
 Everything you sow now/or buy from the garden centre as a plug plant will have to be grown under glass until frost is over.
 If space is short, it's best to wait until later in the year.

 A heated propagator mat is good if you want to get seedlings going early.
 The average conservatory/greenhouse is too cold to germinate seeds, and this heated aluminium mat (illustrated left the propagator trays stand on it,) is ideal for starting off germination.
 More Advice top 10 tips on how to germinate from seed and a short video looking at growing veg from seed.